-The methodology behind HRM recognizes the value employees bring to an organization, also known as human capital.
-Investing in employees and strategically supporting their needs can improve employee satisfaction and employee motivation.
-Employees who are well trained, competent, valued, and supported by their employers will likely have the skills and incentive necessary to carry out the organization’s goals.
+HRM's methodology—sometimes referred to as human capital—is based on the principle that employees bring value to a company.
+Investing in employees and strategically supporting their needs can improve employee satisfaction and motivation.
+Employees who are well-trained, competent, valued, and supported by their employers will likely have the skills and incentives necessary to carry out the company's goals and contribute to larger successes.

-HRM aims to create a highly skilled workforce and boost confidence and competence so that employees are motivated to contribute.
-A human resource manager or department might provide:
+HRM aims to create a highly skilled workforce and boost confidence and competence so that employees are motivated to contribute more productively to business goals.
+To achieve that, HR might provide:

 Tuition reimbursement programs